 - Turn the whole thing out into a couple of pie dishes.

-- Put a pie bird (or an egg cup) into the middle of each pie, and cover it with the pastry.
+- Put a pie bird (or an egg cup) into the middle of each pie.
+As Stephen Harris, in the quote at the top of this post, suggests, use a VERY sharp knife (or even a Stanley knife) to cut out a shape about 1 cm/½” wider all round than the top of your pie dish.
+This prevents the pastry from pinching at the edges, and results in an impressive rise.
 If you have any leftover pastry make leaves, or other bits of artistic decoration, moistening them slightly to get them to stick on.

 - Beat the egg, and glaze the pie.
 Make a couple of slits in the pie to allow the steam to escape.